-In that case, the postal ballot pack will also contain the ballot paper for the other electoral event(s). statement.
-It is marked with the letter 'B' and the address of the Returning Officer
+In that case, the postal ballot pack will also contain the ballot paper for the other electoral event(s).

-• The postal voting statement contains the elector's name, the number of the ballot paper issued to them, instructions on how to vote by post and space for the elector to sign and provide their date of birth

-The ballot paper
+- Envelope B is the envelope that the elector will use to return the ballot paper envelope and the postal voting statement.
+It is marked with the letter 'B' and the address of the Returning Officer - The postal voting statement contains the elector's name, the number of the ballot paper issued to them, instructions on how to vote by post and space for the elector to sign and provide their date of birth - The ballot paper